-In addition to getting air into the cooling lines, radiator obstructions can also cause your Mid-Size Ranger to overheat.
-Winches, light bars, and other accessories can block airflow to the radiator, and mud / dirt can get caked onto it and cause it to underperform.
-Keep this in mind when considering aftermarket accessories for your Ranger that might block the radiator.
+In addition to getting air into the cooling lines, radiator obstructions can also cause your Polaris Ranger Mid-Size to overheat.
+Accessories, like winches and light bars, can block airflow to the radiator, causing it to underperform.
+Additionally, mud and dirt can get caked onto the radiator, which can also impact its effectiveness.
+Keep these factors in mind when considering aftermarket accessories for your Ranger that may obstruct the radiator.

 It's important to keep an eye on the coolant in your Ranger and address any issues promptly.
 Regular maintenance can help prevent problems before they occur, but if you do encounter air in the coolant or an obstructed radiator, don't hesitate to take action.
 Burping the cooling system and keeping the radiator clear of obstructions can help keep your Polaris Ranger Mid-Size running smoothly.